Pressure Cooking Beans

 Add 4 cups of pork or chicken stock and 2 cups of water into inner pot of electric pressure cooker.
 Add creole seasoning, bay leaves, and red beans, stir well.
 Place lid on cooker, sealing lid with pressure valve in sealed position.
 Using Bean/Chili function, increase cooking time to 40 minutes.
 Allow pressure to release naturally for 20 minutes, then flip steam valve to release remaining pressure.
 Once pressure has fully released, remove lid.

 Add meat and vegetable mixture back to inner pot, stir well.
 Taste seasoning of beans and liquid, adding salt and pepper to taste (you can also add 1/2 tablespoon of additional creole seasoning if you want more spice or a few dashes of Louisiana hot sauce).
-Put lid back on pressure cooker, cook on manual function for 1 minute (to finish bringing flavors together).
-Allow pressure to release naturally for 20 minutes, then flip steam valve to release remaining pressure.
-Remove lid.
 Add green onions and parsley, stir well.
+Put lid back on pressure cooker, allow to sit for 5 minutes (to finish bringing flavors together).
 Remove/discard bay leaves.

 Serve over cooked rice, garnish with additional green onions and parsley (as desired).